Welcome to Winnie’s Writers Week!

 Of all of the book genres, what drew you to write about yours?

-If you could meet one of your favorite authors who would it be and why?
+If you could meet your favorite author who would it be and why?

 So…what are you working on now?